Best Shampoo for Dry Hair and Scalp (2026 Guide)

 ProductBest forKey hydrators & surfactantsSulfate-freeNotes

-Kérastase Nutritive Bain Satin RicheVery dry hair & tight scalp that still wants volumeGlycerin, plant proteins, niacinamide; gentle surfactants (coco-betaine, isethionates)YesCream-gel lather, classic salon scent, pairs well with heat styling
+Kérastase Nutritive Bain Satin RicheVery dry hair and a tight scalp that still wants volumeGlycerin, plant proteins, niacinamide; gentle surfactants (coco-betaine, isethionates)YesCream-gel lather, classic salon scent, works well alongside heat styling

-Moroccanoil Hydrating ShampooDaily use on dry, color-treated hairGlycerin, argan oil, algae, panthenol; mild sulfonate systemYesColor-safe, detangles well, rich lather without squeak
+Moroccanoil Hydrating ShampooDaily use on dry, color-treated hairGlycerin, argan oil, algae, panthenol; gentle cleansing systemYesColor-safe, detangles well, rich lather without a squeaky feel

-Aveeno Scalp Soothing Oat Milk BlendDry, sensitive scalp; kids & perfume-sensitive homesColloidal oatmeal, glycerin, oat extract; amphoteric surfactantsYesLightly scented, budget friendly, very gentle
+Aveeno Scalp Soothing Oat Milk BlendDry, sensitive scalp; kid-friendly and fragrance-sensitive householdsColloidal oatmeal, glycerin, oat extract; mild surfactantsYesLightly scented, budget-friendly, very gentle

 We may earn a small referral fee if you buy through our links—at no extra cost to you.